martyn82/handbook/docs/_pages/tactics/security/resisting/limit-access.md

 top: tactics
 grandparent: tactics-security
 parent: tactics-security-resisting
+excerpt: Firewalls restrict access based on message source or destination port.
+Messages from unknown sources may be a form of an attack.
 ---

 Firewalls restrict access based on message source or destination port.
 Messages from unknown sources may be a form of an attack.
 It is not always possible to